adonisjs/v5-docs/content/cookbooks/deployment/digial-ocean.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1619105809/v5/do-job-component.jpg)

 ## Managing user uploaded files
-Digital ocean apps do not have peristant storage and hence you cannot save the user uploaded files on the server filesystem.
+Digital ocean apps do not have persistent storage and hence you cannot save the user uploaded files on the server filesystem.
 This leaves you with only one option of saving the uploaded files to an external service like Digital ocean spaces.

 We are currently working on a module that allows you to use the local filesystem during development and then switch to an external filesystem like Digital ocean spaces for production.
 Do all this without changing a single line of code.